-- Drain Cleaner – I use vinegar, salt, and baking soda.
+- Drain Cleaner – I use hydrogen peroxide and baking soda.

 I always start with the ceiling so I’m not knocking dust and dirt down on surfaces that I’ve already cleaned.
-As a general rule when cleaning, always work top to bottom and left to right to prevent this.
+Important cleaning tip, always work top to bottom and left to right.

 Dust off your ceiling and lighting fixtures paying close attention to any hanging cords, chains, or intricate fixtures.
-Wipe off the light bulbs with a damp microfiber cloth.
+This is a great time to wipe off the light bulbs with a clean microfiber cloth.

 Scrub, rinse, dry and replace the light fixture covers you’ve been soaking in the sink.